mnaamani/otrtalk/Tutorial.md

 ### NAT problems?

-If you are having issues successfully connecting you may be behind a restrictive NAT router.
+If you are having issues successfully connecting you may be behind a restrictive NAT router. otrtalk will exit with 'SNAT detected' message if it detects you are behind a restrictive NAT.
 If your router supports uPNP you can use the --upnp option and otrtalk will try to perform port-mapping: